TREEcg/specification/vocabulary.md

  - Geo-spatial comparison (requires the node values to be WKT-strings):
      - <code>tree:GeospatiallyContainsRelation</code> — Must conform to [geof:sfContains](https://docs.ogc.org/is/22-047r1/22-047r1.html#_simple_features_relation_family).

-For more detailed behavior related to specific types, see [Traversing the search tree](#traversing).
+For more detailed behavior related to specific types, see the section [Traversing the search tree](#traversing).

 ### tree:ConditionalImport ### {#ConditionalImport}